 If your son or daughter states that he or she is depressed or considering suicide, take action.
 Show your child that you care by discussing your feelings and his or her feelings.
 While it may feel scary to ask directly about suicide; this will not place the idea in his or her head or increase the chance that he or she will consider suicide.
 Most likely your child will feel relief that someone has noticed their pain and has expressed concern.

 If you are concerned about your son or daughter and believe that he or she needs professional intervention, you should encourage him or her to go to Counseling Services at Sindecuse Health Center.
 Counseling services are provided free of charge to all actively enrolled students.
-You can reassure him or her that counseling services are provided confidentially and seeking help is a positive choice for his or her own well-being that may help them reach their personal and educational goals and not a sign of weakness.
+You can reassure him or her that counseling services are provided confidentially and seeking help is a positive choice for his or her own well-being that may help them reach their personal and educational goals and is not a sign of weakness.

 If you are interested in obtaining counseling services in the community instead of through the University, please refer to the “Resources Links” link located to the left.